LGBTQ rights in Fiji: Recognition of same-sex relationships

 Fiji family laws do not provide legal recognition of same-sex marriage or civil unions.
 Since 2002, the law has expressly banned same-sex marriage.

 On 26 March 2013, Prime Minister Frank Bainimarama expressed opposition to the idea of same-sex marriage.
 Answering a question raised by a caller on a radio talk-back programme, he stated that same-sex marriage "will not be allowed because it is against religious beliefs".
-In April 2013, a support group representing LGBT students, Drodrolagi Movement, called for a discussion on the issue.
+In April 2013, a support group representing LGBTQ students, Drodrolagi Movement, called for a discussion on the issue.
 In January 2016, the Prime Minister reiterated his opposition to same-sex marriage, saying "there will be no same-sex marriage in Fiji" and suggested that lesbian couples seeking to marry move to Iceland.

 In 2019, after speculations that some churches support the idea of same-sex marriage, the Prime Minister reiterated his opposition to same-sex marriage, saying, "As long as we are in government – Fiji will not allow same-sex marriage", because Fiji is a "God-fearing country".
 His stance was backed by the Catholic Church in Fiji, the Methodist Church of Fiji and Rotuma, the Shree Sanatan Dharm Partindhi and the Fiji Muslim League, which all voiced their opposition to same-sex marriage.
 Director of the Fiji Human Rights and Anti-Discrimination Commission Ashwin Raj said that "same-sex marriage is not a right" and that there needs to be more clarity on what the Constitution of Fiji states on the issue of same-sex marriage, and that "the priority must be towards addressing discrimination faced by the LGBTI community".
 He also called for "a calm and rational debate" about the issue.
 The Fiji Coalition on Human Rights said it was "disappointed and disturbed" by the Prime Minister's stance, arguing that his remarks go against the basis of Fiji's laws and contradicted his commitment to the United Nations Human Rights Council.
-It called on authorities to get together and discuss progression towards the inclusion of the LGBT community in Fiji.
+It called on authorities to get together and discuss progression towards the inclusion of the LGBTQ community in Fiji.